kaievns/nikolay.rocks/pages/Mighty Hacks/2015-08-06-unslow-rails-dev.md

 end
 ```

 Then bundle and try again!
-Now rails will handle all the incoming
+Now rails will still handle all the incoming
 requests in parallel, but `sweet-logger` will spit them out into the
 terminal one by one, so you could make sense of what's going on in the app.